Campgrounds in Grand Teton National Park

 Campgrounds Inside the Park

-Close to Jackson Lake and just 25 miles north of Moose, Wyo., the Colter Bay Campground is part of the Colter Bay Village area of the park. which is home to a general store, a museum, restaurants, a marina and opportunities to horseback ride, canoe and kayak.
+Close to Jackson Lake and just 25 miles north of Moose, Wyoming, the Colter Bay Campground is part of the Colter Bay Village area of the park, which is home to a general store, a museum, restaurants, a marina and opportunities to horseback ride, canoe and kayak.
 Despite its proximity to a ton of great services, the campground’s 335 sites are tucked in a wooded area.
 There are 13 sites with electric hook-ups and a dumping station.
 There are showers at the campground.
-Open mid-May to late September, this campground requires reservations through recreation. gov. Prior to spring 2021, this campground was first-come, first-served.
-It has moved to a reservation model, so that travelers can plan a camping trip and hit the road to the park, knowing they have a guaranteed place to sleep with their reservation at a campground.
+Open mid-May to late September, this campground has an RV park with full hook-ups and spaces that can accommodate rigs 45 feet in length, tent cabins and tent campsites.

 Gros Ventre Campground

-Nestled in a mix of sagebrush and towering cottonwood trees, Gros Ventre Campground is 11.5 miles southeast of Moose, Wyo.
-With more than 300 sites, it has five group sites, 36 electric hook-up sites and a dump station.
-It’s open early May through early October.
-Prior to spring 2021, this campground was first-come, first-served.
-It has moved to a reservation model, so that travelers can plan a camping trip and hit the road to the park, knowing they have a guaranteed place to sleep with their reservation at a campground.
-Make your reservations early at recreation. gov.
+Nestled in a mix of sagebrush and towering cottonwood trees, Gros Ventre Campground is 11.5 miles southeast of Moose, Wyoming.
+With nearly 300 sites, it has five group sites, 39 electric hook-up sites and a dump station.
+It’s open early May through early October and some sites offer views of the Grand Teton.

 Jenny Lake Campground

 Surrounded by large boulders and evergreen trees, Jenny Lake Campground is the most popular campground in the park.
 Part of the draw is its proximity to the lake coupled with the fact that it is a tents-only campground.
 No RVs, pop-ups or trailers are allowed.
-It’s just eight miles north of Moose, Wyo., and a short distance from Jenny Lake.
-Prior to spring 2021, this campground was first-come, first-served.
-It has moved to a reservation model, so that travelers can plan a camping trip and hit the road to the park, knowing they have a guaranteed place to sleep with their reservation at a campground.
+It’s just eight miles north of Moose, and a short distance from the shores of Jenny Lake.
 It’s open early May through late September.
-Make your reservations early at recreation. gov.

 Lizard Creek Campground

-Amid a spruce and fir forest, Lizard Creek Campground is easy to access from Yellowstone’s South Entrance as it is located on the north end of the park 32 miles north of Moose, Wyo.
+Amid a spruce and fir forest, Lizard Creek Campground is easy to access from Yellowstone’s South Entrance as it is located on the north end of the park 32 miles north of Moose.
 It sits slightly above the northern shores of Jackson Lake and is home to 60 sites.
 Only vehicles 30 feet or less are permitted in this campground.
-It’s open mid-June through early September and tends to fill up in the evening, if at all.
+It’s open mid-June through early September.

 Signal Mountain Campground